pepaslabs/LearningRxSwift/lesson2.2_disposebag/README.md

-# Lesson 2.1: RxSwiftButtonBackgroundColorDemo
+# Lesson 2.2: DisposeBag

 ## Problem statement

-Make an app which:

-* Has a button
-* Changes the view's background color to green when the button is pressed.
+Add proper memory management to the RxSwiftButtonBackgroundColorDemo from Lesson 2.1.

 You can use [problem/RxSwiftButtonBackgroundColorDemo](problem/RxSwiftButtonBackgroundColorDemo) included in this repo as a starting point.